ayedk/Auction-system-k8s/README.md

 # Real Time Acution System in kubernetes
 ## Project Discription :
-The goal of this project is to build a cloud archtecture for the Stream Gateway to be cloud ready so i have did a research about cloud services and i found that kubernetes is the most used service for containerized application provided by almost every cloud provider such as AWS has [Amazon Elastic Kubernetes Service EKS](https://aws.amazon.com/eks/), Azure has [Azure Kubernetes Service AKS](https://azure.microsoft.com/en-in/services/kubernetes-service/)) and Google Cloud has [Google Kubernetes Engine GKE](https://cloud.google.com/kubernetes-engine)  ... for con a proof of concept application **Real Time Acution system** that has similar functionality of the stream gateway and we will deploy it into a kubernetes cluster Minikube and see how kubernetes manage Scalability,Configuration,Logging,Back up and Monitring of the application.
+The goal of this project is to build a cloud archtecture for the Stream Gateway to be cloud ready so i have did a research about cloud services and i found that kubernetes is the most used service for containerized application provided by almost every cloud provider such as AWS has [Amazon Elastic Kubernetes Service EKS](https://aws.amazon.com/eks/), Azure has [Azure Kubernetes Service AKS](https://azure.microsoft.com/en-in/services/kubernetes-service/) and Google Cloud has [Google Kubernetes Engine GKE](https://cloud.google.com/kubernetes-engine) and due to the confidantial of the Stream Gateway i have build a proof of concept application **Real Time Acution system** that has similar functionality of the Stream Gateway and we will deploy it into a kubernetes cluster Minikube and see how kubernetes manage Scalability,Configuration,Logging,Back up and Monitring of the application.

+## Application Discription :

+## Application Architecture :
+## Repository Content :
-### helm chart :
+###### helm chart :

-### spring boot services :
+###### spring boot services :

-### script :
+###### script :

-### kafka-ui :
+###### kafka-ui :

 # Kubernetes Learning Resources :
 * kubernetes official documentation : https://kubernetes.io/docs/home/